 Do we know what causes eye cancer?

 The exact cause of most eye cancers is not known.
 But scientists have found that the disease is linked with some other conditions, which are described in the section “What are the risk factors for eye cancer?”
 A great deal of research is being done to learn more about the causes.

-Scientists are learning how certain changes in a person’s DNA can cause cells to become cancerous.
+Scientists are learning how certain changes in the DNA inside cells can cause the cells to become cancerous.
 DNA is the chemical in each of our cells that makes up our genes, the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA can also influence our risk for developing certain diseases, such as some kinds of cancer.

 Some genes control when our cells grow, divide into new cells, and die.
-Genes that help cells grow and divide are called oncogenes.
+Genes that help cells grow, divide, or stay alive are called oncogenes.
 Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Some people with cancer have DNA changes they inherited from a parent that increase their risk for the disease.
-For example, some people inherit a change (mutation) in the BAP1 tumor suppressor gene, which increases their risk of eye melanoma.
+For example, some people inherit a change (mutation) in the BAP1 tumor suppressor gene, which increases their risk of eye melanoma and some other cancers.
 When the BAP1 gene is mutated, it doesn’t work normally, which can allow cells with this change to grow out of control.

 Most DNA changes linked to cancer are acquired during life rather than inherited before birth.
 For example, recent research has shown that about 4 out of 5 eye melanomas have changes in either of 2 related genes, GNA11 or GNAQ, which appear to be oncogenes.
 Other, as of yet unknown, gene changes are probably needed for these cancers to develop as well.